 For more about Alan’s work please visit his website.

 This project is supported by the Department of Foreign Affairs and Trade.

-Void Gallery is supported by the Art Fund_, Arts Council Northern Ireland, Derry City and Strabane District Council, COVID-19 Charities Fund, Enkalon Foundation, Garfield Weston Foundation, and Ragdoll Foundation.
+Void Gallery is supported by Arts Council Northern Ireland, Derry City and Strabane District Council, the Art Fund_, Enkalon Foundation, Arts Society, and Ragdoll Foundation.